bokmann/font-awesome-rails/README.md

     0.1.0      378b2d7                       Simplest packaging as a gem as possible 0.2.0      563a6f3                       Repackaged after their new release 0.2.1      563a6f3                       Forgot I had patched the css to reflect the font assetified location.
+    0.3.0      um, unknown.
+Aditya Sanghi pulled it in and I wasn't watching.
+Will make sure that doesn't happen again.